 So did I rob Scottland Yard or secretly work as a tour guide?
 Not really.
 I have spent part of my working life in the public sector on fixed-term contracts.
 But with my trip to the USA I followed my heart so far that there was no turning back.
 Once you have jumped off, you will notice that the rope is still swinging, even if you try to hold on to it firmly again.

 Since 2018 I have a particularly nice boss - myself.
-I founded my own small company and work as a freelance copywriter and photo designer.
-My office is my laptop and when I get the wanderlust, I pack it up and go.
+I founded my own company and work as a freelance copywriter and photo designer.
+My office is my notebook and when I get the wanderlust, I pack it up and go.
 Since 2019 I have a business partner.
 Britta, my Sister in Crime.
 Together we are frei getextet.

 The more I travel, the less I need.
 On the road and at home.
 Some time ago, I ripped open my closets and threw away three-quarters of all things.
 Possession has become insignificant to